If you think clearing your browser cookies is enough to prevent you from being monitored, think again.

-Websites that use Cookiebot with prior consent contribute to minimising unnecessary user behaviour, such as removing cookies and the use of ad blocker software etc., by offering the users an actual choice as far as tracking is concerned.
-At the same time, Cookiebot’s API ensures that all types of trackers, including IndexedDB, are blocked in accordance with the user’s consent, i.e. not just general HTTP cookies.
+Websites that use Cookiebot CMP with prior consent contribute to minimising unnecessary user behaviour, such as removing cookies and the use of ad blocker software etc., by offering the users an actual choice as far as tracking is concerned.
+At the same time, the Cookiebot CMP API ensures that all types of trackers, including IndexedDB, are blocked in accordance with the user’s consent, i.e. not just general HTTP cookies.

 Design your own cookie declaration

-If you have a tech whiz or webhost with knowledge of XSLT, it is now possible to design your own cookie statement for your website.
-Under the new “Declaration” tab in the Cookiebot Manager, you can choose between the standard layout or save an XSLT definition of the layout.
+If you have a tech whiz or webhost with knowledge of XSLT, it is now possible to design your own cookie statement for your cookie declaration.
+Under the “Declaration” tab in the Cookiebot CMP Manager, you can choose between the standard layout or save an XSLT definition of the layout.
 Click the grey question mark at the top of the XSLT editor for an overview of the XML data fields that can be included in the declaration.

 Some websites redirect users to other websites when clicking links that directly refer to pages in the website’s own domain, although they actually redirect users to third-party websites.
-So far, Cookiebot has registered all cookies that are set in the user’s browser during the entire redirect process, i.e. also on the third party landing pages, based on an observation that, in general, users believe that the links in question redirect to pages on the current website.
+Cookiebot CMP registers all cookies that are set in the user’s browser during the entire redirect process, i.e. also on the third party landing pages, based on an observation that, in general, users believe that the links in question redirect to pages on the current website.